 First, thanks to PreEmptive for inviting me to do a guest post.

-Since you’re reading this on preemptive.com, you are already aware and probably concerned with the importance of planning for security in application development.
-And in this guest blog post, I want to address specifically the security vulnerabilities that legacy applications present to your entire organization.
+Since you’re reading this on preemptive.com, you are already aware of and probably concerned with the importance of planning for security in application development.
+In this guest blog post, I want to address the security vulnerabilities legacy applications present to your entire organization.

-If the Equifax hack wasn’t a wakeup call for your entire appsec team, you’re probably headed for an earlier retirement than you might otherwise have planned for.
+If the Equifax hack wasn’t a wake-up call for your entire appsec team, you’re probably headed for an earlier retirement than you might have planned.

-Equifax wasn’t hacked solely because they were running an old version of Apache Struts, but it didn’t hurt.
+Equifax wasn’t hacked solely because they ran an old version of Apache Struts, but it didn’t hurt.
 They were hacked because they didn’t update the software with a patch they had until after the vulnerability had been exploited.
 Waiting was fatal.

 It’s all a big bowl of wrong.

-One of the more common threads I see running through cyberhorror news is that an attack vector was something old, as in legacy.
-Legacy OS, legacy platform, legacy apps, even legacy languages.
+One of the more common threads running through cyber horror news is that an attack vector was old, as in legacy.
+Legacy OS, legacy platform, legacy apps, and even legacy languages.
 Legacy is old, old is dangerous, and thus legacy is dangerous.
 Let me restate that:

-But why, you ask.
+But why, you ask?
 After all, my legacy app has been running fine for all these years.
-I’m still here–no hack that I can see.
+I’m still here—there is no hack that I can see.

 “If it ain’t broke, don’t fix it.”

 Well, the Equifax app had been running fine for years, too.
-And although they had experienced earlier hacks, they were on other applications.
-And I’m pretty sure (just guessing) that the morning of the discovery no one got up, yawned, and thought, “Today’s the day my career goes down in flames.”
-Because everyone thinks they’re ok until they aren’t.
+Although they had experienced earlier hacks, they were on other applications.
+And I’m pretty sure (just guessing) that on the morning of the discovery, no one got up, yawned, and thought, “Today’s the day my career goes down in flames.”
+Everyone thinks they’re okay until they aren’t.

-Old stuff sticks around because there frequently doesn’t seem to be a reasonable way to make it newer or just replace it.
+Old stuff sticks around because there frequently isn’t a reasonable way to make it newer or replace it.
 Looking at legacy code, you have some clear choices about disposition:

-The Visual Basic Upgrade Companion (VBUC) has been around since the dawn of .NET.
-It’s the most trusted and popular method to move VB6 apps to .NET–targeting either C# or VB.NET.
-The VBUC has been used by over 80% of the Global 1000 to migrate billions of lines of legacy VB6 code.
+The Visual Basic Upgrade Companion (VBUC) has existed since the dawn of .NET.
+It’s the most trusted and popular method for migrating VB6 apps to .NET, targeting either C# or VB.NET.
+Over 80% of the Global 1000 have used the VBUC to migrate billions of lines of legacy VB6 code.

 Why?
 Why not rewrite?
-Because using the VBUC, you don’t introduce errors in existing, proven, business logic code.
+Because using the VBUC, you don’t introduce errors in existing, proven business logic code.
 You don’t change namespaces, comments, or structure.
-You don’t have a plug-in or runtime with its commensurate dependency on a third-party company.
+You don’t have a plug-in or runtime, which depends on a third-party company.
 The VBUC generates native .NET, readable, understandable, familiar, and correct.
-That cuts time and risk out of the equation, letting you get off legacy quickly and efficiently.
+That cuts time and risk out of the equation, letting you get off legacy quickly.

 Further, the VBUC is your on-ramp to web, mobile, and cloud.
-The .NET apps generated by VBUC can be fed into WebMAP and migrated a second step to a well-formed web application, using popular building blocks like ASP.NET MVC, JSON, JavaScript, HTML5, and more.
-Ready for Azure or AWS.
-Ready to run on mobilize.
-Less complex and expensive to deploy.
+The .NET apps generated by VBUC can be fed into WebMAP and migrated to a well-formed web application as a second step.
+They are ready for Azure or AWS, are less complex, and are expensive to deploy.